Filip4231/Filip4231/README.md

 - 🌱 Computer Science student in AGH technical university
 - 💞️ I’m looking to collaborate on some projects to gain knowledge

-- Check my small project https://mylittlechat-zj9w.onrender.com
+- Check out my small project https://mylittlechat-zj9w.onrender.com

 <!---
 Filip4231/Filip4231 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.